Suicide among LGBTQ people: Reports and studies

+Transgender suicides

+Transgender individuals suffer from a far higher suicide rate than the general population.
+According to a systematic review published in 2023, suicidal thoughts are common among trans individuals, and about 50% of trans people with suicidal thoughts actually attempted suicide.

+Studies identify a lack of access to gender-affirming care and negative societal attitudes (such as discrimination, violence, and rejection by family members) as reasons for this disparity.
+There is limited evidence that gender-affirming treatments, such as gender-affirming hormone therapy and surgery, lead to improved mental health outcomes and decreased suicidality in trans people.
+Individual studies have also shown that puberty blockers may have a positive effect on the mental health of trans youth, including reduced suicidality, though reviews of this literature have concluded that the evidence-quality of these studies is quite low.

+A multi-year study published in September 2024 found that the passing of anti-trans laws that resulted in the restriction to transgender care, including restriction on access to puberty blockers, may have corresponded to negative mental health outcomes for transgender youth.
+The study followed the enactment of several laws in US states on restricting such access, which happened prior to a 7–72% increase of suicide attempts in transgender youth within one to two years.

+Research on risk factors

+Ethnicity

+Ethnicity and higher levels of parental education have been shown not to significantly impact LGBTQ+ suicide statistics in at least one study, while other studies do show an impact.

-A survey by the National LGBTQ task force found that amongst the black respondents 49% reported having attempted suicide.
+A survey by the National LGBTQ Task Force found that among black transgender respondents, 49% reported having attempted suicide.
 Additional findings were that this group reported that 26% are unemployed and 34% reported an annual income of less than $10,000 per year.
 41% of respondents reported homelessness at some point in their lives, which is more than five times the rate of the general US population.
 Also, the report revealed that the black transgender or gender non-conforming community reported 20.23% were living with HIV and that half of the respondents who attended school expressing a transgender identity or gender non-conformity reported facing harassment.
 27% of black transgender youth reported being physically assaulted, 15% were sexually assaulted and 21% left school due to these instances of harassment.

 A more recent survey by The Trevor Project revealed that 21% of African American LGBTQ youth have attempted suicide throughout 2021.
 Amongst Native American youth, 31% of LGBTQ youth have attempted suicide, and amongst Latin American youth, 18% of survey respondents admitted they have attempted suicide in the past year.

-A 2022 study found that the use of gender-affirming hormone therapy in transgender and nonbinary youth was associated with a significant decrease in depression and suicidality.

-A multi-year study published in September 2024 found that the passing of anti-trans laws that resulted in the restriction to transgender care, including restriction on access to gender-affirming puberty blockers, showed a direct link to negative mental health outcomes for transgender youth.
-The study followed the enactment of several laws in US states on restricting such access, which led to a 7–72% increase of suicide attempts in transgender youth within one to two years following the enactment of laws restricting access.

-In the United Kingdom (UK), LGBTQ+ people suffer disproportionately higher mental health problems and risk of suicide than non-LGBTQ+ people.
-Reports have found greater degrees of self-harming, suicidal thoughts and suicide attempts among UK LGBTQ+ people than among heterosexual non-trans people in the UK.